 However, going off the Metacritic score alone, Farcry 3 is considered the best by critics with an amalgamated score of 88% and closely followed by both Farcry 2 and Farcry 4 on 85%.

-Answer: You may be scratching your head, wondering why everyone is making a big deal about the guy that plays Anton Castillo in this game.
+Answer: You may be scratching your head, wondering why everyone is making a big deal about the guy that plays in this .
 Well, it’s because he’s quite a big deal in the world of TV and film.
 If you don’t believe us, here is a quick list of some of the things he has appeared in over the course of his career:

 Question: What Games Should I Play If I Liked Farcry 6?